Norilsk Nickel: Environmental problems

-In 2010, Vladimir Putin visited Norilsk and complained about the pollution, threatening a “significant increase in environmental fines” if the company did not modernize its plant.
+In 2010, Vladimir Putin visited Norilsk and complained about the pollution, threatening a "significant increase in environmental fines" if the company did not modernize its plant.
 By 2013, owner Vladimir Potanin had begun to invest in environmental measures.
-In June 2016, Norilsk shut down one of its factories, which was emitting 380,000 tonnes of sulfur dioxide every year, 25% of the total of sulfur emissions in the city, in an effort to clean up its environmental record.
+In June 2016, Norilsk shut down one of its factories, which was emitting 380,000 tonnes of sulfur dioxide annually, accounting for 25% of the city's total sulfur emissions, in an effort to improve its environmental record.
 It also said it would invest 300 billion rubles to modernize manufacturing by 2020.

-In 2016, Norilsk Nickel admitted that a spillage at one of its facilities had been responsible for a river in the Russian Arctic turning blood-red.
-The heavy rains on 5 September 2016 caused a filtration dam at the Nadezhda Plant to overflow into the Daldykan River.
+In 2016, Norilsk Nickel admitted that a spill at one of its facilities had contaminated a river in the Russian Arctic, causing it to turn blood-red.
+The heavy rains on 5 September 2016 caused a filtration dam at the Nadezhda Plant to overflow, releasing water into the Daldykan River.
 Indigenous groups have accused the company of lax safety standards.

-At the end of 2016, Nornickel signed a contract with Canadian company SNC-Lavalin to introduce sulfur dioxide filtration and storage technologies on its plant in Norilsk in what was lauded as one of the largest environmental projects of its kind.
+At the end of 2016, Nornickel signed a contract with Canadian company SNC-Lavalin to introduce sulfur dioxide filtration and storage technologies on its plant in Norilsk in what was lauded as one of the most significant environmental projects of its kind.
 Once the project reached completion in 2020, sulfur emissions dropped by up to 75%.

 In April 2018, amid rising pressure from the Russian government and Western investment funds, the company announced its plans to invest in a processing plant worth $1 billion, which would convert sulfur dioxide produced during the metal smelting process into gypsum.
-The plant will be finished in 2022, in time for the company to meet its target of reducing harmful emissions by 75% and avoid financial fines 100 times higher than the current ones.
+The plant is expected to be completed in 2022, in time for the company to meet its target of reducing harmful emissions by 75% and avoid financial fines that are 100 times higher than the current ones.

 In 2019, the group's total environmental protection expenditures were reported to have rocketed by 117.9%.
 The cornerstone of Nornickel's environmental program is the $3.5-billion SO2 Project.
 Aimed at recycling toxic SO2 emissions, the goal of the project is to achieve a 75% cut in SO2 emissions in Nornickel's hometown of Norilsk by 2023, growing to 90% by 2025.